CRONEOS/croneos-miner/README.md

 * load initial table state
 * add more table delta stream providers
 * FIX scheduled executions far away in the future >  2147483647 (2^31-1) (+-25 days).
 Need to replace setTimout with something else.

+for the last todo item.
+Use https://www.npmjs.com/package/big-time or other lib to schedule work.